 At Culture Amp we work with over 2,000 companies, helping them measure and improve their culture.
 These organizations include some of the world’s most innovative businesses.

 People often ask me how these leading companies think about measuring and improving their culture.
 I tell them there are four common differences that set apart how the best organizations approach measuring culture.

 Ask any company whether or not they have a culture of “excellence” and “teamwork” and they’ll claim they do.
-But you’ll be none the wiser if they’re building the next generation of VR applications in a Manhattan high-rise or breeding worms for compost in a bush nursery.
-The values and culture of your organization can’t be described in a list of generic terms.
+But you’ll be none the wiser if they're building the next generation of VR applications in a Manhattan high-rise or breeding worms for compost in a bush nursery.
+Your organization's values and culture can’t be described in a list of generic terms.

 High performing companies can meaningfully describe the ideal culture and experience they want their people to have.
 Then they measure whether the reality reflects that culture and experience.

 Understand your company culture with employee surveys